dwinchester/kone-mobile-fsm-cli/README.md

-# KONE FSM app CLI
+# KONE CLI

 ![](img/kone-cli-icon.png)

 **A command line framework for managing the KONE FSM mobile applications**

-The KONE FSM app command-line interface (CLI) is a cross-platform tool chain for building, running, and deploying the KONE FSM mobile applications.
+The KONE command-line interface (CLI) is a cross-platform tool chain for building, running, and deploying the KONE FSM mobile applications.
 Rather than write the scripts in something like Go or Python, or merge them into a single bash script, I opted to build a framework which allows an executable to be presented